Aerial view of cays in Chalk Sound National Park

 Three Marys Cays

-Found on the north coast between Sandy Point and Whitby, Three Mary Cays are three tiny rocky islands right near the beach.
-The scenery is beautiful here and there is excellent snorkeling not far out.
-This area can be difficult to find, so be sure to check the map before journeying.
+Found on the north coast between Sandy Point and Whitby, Three Marys Cays is a group of three tiny rocky islands right near the beach.
+The scenery is beautiful here, and there is decent snorkeling not far out.
+This area can be difficult to find, so check the map before visiting.

 French Cay